 Google Maps: Section 5, Huanhe West Road, Banqiao District, New Taipei City, Taiwan 220 (View Point)

 However, the real perfection of the bridge comes when the day turns into night.
-It is when the Crescent Bridge light up, highlighting the elegant curve of the bridge’s arches.
+When the Crescent Bridge light up, it highlights the elegant curve of the bridge’s arches.
 As the river reflects the light from the bridge, the overall scenery becomes crazy wonderful!
 It is the sight that you must not miss seeing and a view that your camera must not miss shooting.

 Instagrammable Bridge #6: Dazhi Bridge